catalinii/minisatip/README.md

 	192.168.9.9 is the host where oscam is running and 9000 is the port configured in dvbapi section in oscam.conf.
 	* eg: -o /tmp/camd.socket
 	/tmp/camd.socket is the local socket that can be used
+* --send-all-ecm Pass all received ECM to the DVBAPI server.
+Warning: This option may overload your server.
+Use with caution.
+Not necessary for regular use.

 * -p --playlist url: specify playlist url using X_SATIPM3U header
 	* eg: -p http://192.168.2.3:8080/playlist